We are reader-supported. When you buy through links on our site, we may earn a commission (see affiliate policy).

 How to Use VWAP for Trading

 VWAP is most useful for intraday trading.
-It resets each trading session, which means it is mainly used to understand the current day’s price and volume relationship.
+It usually resets each trading session, which means it reflects the current day’s price and volume relationship.

 There are several common ways traders use VWAP.